-Hostrocks belong to the Upper Proterozoic Horsethief Creek Group intruded on the claims just to the west by a small stock of Middle Eocene Coryell biotite monzonite-syenite.
-Rocks underlying the property have been recently mapped as belonging to the Irene volcanics (greenstone); however, descriptions in old reports mention only slates and shales.
-The Horsethief Creek Group is known to comprise phyllites, quartzites and grits; regional strike is 010 degrees, dipping 60 degrees west.
-A basic lamprophyre dike accompanying the vein in places is also described as "hornblendic dyke rock", which might be part of the Coryell intrusions.
+The area is underlain by the upper Proterozoic Horsethief Creek Group, which has been intruded just to the west by a small stock of middle Eocene Coryell biotite monzonite-syenite.
+Rocks underlying the area have been mapped as belonging to the Irene volcanics (greenstone); however, descriptions in old reports mention only slates and shales.
+The Horsethief Creek Group is known to be composed of phyllites, quartzites and grits; regional strike is 010 degrees, dipping 60 degrees west.
+A basic lamprophyre dike accompanying the vein in places is also described as "hornblendic dike rock", which might be part of the Coryell Intrusions.

-Mapping for Agincourt Explorations Ltd. in 1985 discovered three additional mineralized zones over a total width of 200 metres, concordant with and near the top of the Irene volcanics; the possibility exists that syngenetic sulphides deposited within siliceous sinter zones have been remobilized during metamorphism and nearby intrusion, but this is speculative (Assessment Report 14053).
+In 1985, mapping for Agincourt Explorations Ltd. discovered three additional mineralized zones over a total width of 200 metres, concordant with and near the top of the Irene volcanics; the possibility exists that syngenetic sulphides deposited within siliceous sinter zones have been remobilized during metamorphism and nearby intrusion, but this is speculative (Assessment Report 14053).
 A geochemical survey described in Assessment Report 14053 suggests further mineralization may be buried below overburden to the north, although magnetic and electromagnetic surveys of this area failed to show any significant anomalies/conductors.

-Recent work by Yukon Revenue Mines Ltd. resampled old trenches where the best reported sample assayed 1.52 per cent copper, 24 grams per tonne silver and 2 grams per tonne gold across a width of 7.3 metres (George Cross News Letter No. 47, 1994).
+In 1994, sampling of old trenches yielded up to 1.52 per cent copper, 24 grams per tonne silver and 2 grams per tonne gold across a width of 7.3 metres (George Cross News Letter No. 47, 1994).